mathebox/homebridge-raumfeld-radio/README.md

 # homebridge-raumfeld-radio

-### Setup
+## Setup

-When setting up the plugin for the first time (configuration of accessories), make sure the Raumfeld host is running (and playing any radio station).
+When setting up the plugin for the first time (configuration of accessories), make sure all Raumfeld devices are running (and optionally playing any radio station).

 ### Example configuration